josealonso/Java-Patterns/README.md

 - Design Patterns and Programming Principles.

-- Explanation of the features introduced in the latest Java versions, starting from the 8 or 1.8.
+- Explanation of the features introduced in the latest Java versions, starting from Java 8, released on 2014, but still widely used in 2022.